-- 1) Figure the number of months of deferral for each partner using one partner's tax year.
-Count the months from the end of that tax year forward to the end of each other partner's tax year. - 2) Multiply each partner's months of deferral figured in step (1) by that partner's interest in the partnership profits for the year used in step (1). - 3) Add the results in step (2) to get the total deferral for the tax year used in step (1). - 4) Repeat steps (1) through (3) for each partner's tax year that is different from the other partners' years.
+- Figure the number of months of deferral for each partner using one partner's tax year.
+Count the months from the end of that tax year forward to the end of each other partner's tax year. - Multiply each partner's months of deferral figured in step (1) by that partner's interest in the partnership profits for the year used in step (1). - 3) Add the results in step (2) to get the total deferral for the tax year used in step (1). - Repeat steps (1) through (3) for each partner's tax year that is different from the other partners' years.

-The partner's tax year that results in the lowest number in step (3) is the tax year that must be used by the partnership.
-If more than one year qualifies as the tax year that has the least aggregate deferral of income, the partnership can choose any year that qualifies.
+The partner's tax year that results in the lowest total number in step (3) is the tax year that must be used by the partnership.
+If the calculation results in more than one year qualifying as the tax year that has the least aggregate deferral, the partnership can choose any one of those tax years as its tax year.
 However, if one of the years that qualifies is the partnership's existing tax year, the partnership must retain that tax year.